AVEVA/CONNECT-data-services-developer-docs/content/api-reference/streaming-updates/change-broker-signups.md

 <a id="opIdSignupManager_Get Signup By Id"></a>

 Retrieves a signup by signup identifier.

+**Notes:** Each signup includes a ``SignupState`` that describes its current status.
-If a signup is successfully activated, the response will include an encoded Bookmark token for retrieving updates.
-Only Active signups will have non-empty Bookmarks.
-To set your signup to an Active `SignupState`, it is essential to invoke this route while the signup is in an Activating `SignupState`.
-Note that this route can only activate your signup once the background setup process is finished, so retries may be required if the signup response is still in an Activating `SignupState`.
-Specific responses from this route will differ slightly based on the `SignupState` of the signup.
-A signup that is in an Expired `SignupState` will include an additional timestamp property "ExpiredDate" in the response indicating when the signup expired.
+To set your signup to a ``SignupState`` of 'Active', you must invoke the 'Get Signup' route while the ``SignupState`` is 'Activating'.
+This route can only activate your signup after the background setup process completes, so retries may be required if the signup response is still in a ``SignupState`` of 'Activating'.

+All ``SignupState``s are accompanied by a separate property of ``ModifiedDate``, which indicates the date and time of the most recent modification to the signup, such as changing its properties by invoking the 'Update Signup' route, updating a signup's resource subscriptions, or when the signup's ``SignupState`` changes.

+Based on the returned ``SignupState`` value, the response may include additional properties, which are described below:
+- **Activating**: Includes an empty ``Bookmark``.

+- **Active**: Includes an encoded ``Bookmark`` that can be used to retrieve change data updates from subscribed resources.

+- **Expired**: Includes an empty ``Bookmark`` and an additional ``ExpiredDate`` timestamp.
+Expired signups cannot be reactivated.

 <h3>Request</h3>